-They see all the decorations up everywhere.
+They see all the decorations up everywhere and opening the letter from santa that they received.
 Places that look dull usually are now bright and cheery with glowing stars on their fixtures.

 People are smiling and sharing gifts.
 Unless, of course, you are the poor soul who left their Christmas shopping until the last minute, then the smile is usually more of a grimace!

 All the delicious food and drink that is available.
 Then being shouted at for eating the treats that can’t be opened until Christmas Eve.

 The smell of pine trees and cinnamon.